enderfree/EVM/README.md

 # Digestive Track?
 A body can have multiple digestive tracks.
 Each must have a Purpose and a list of the body parts a prey must go through before being freed.
 All those body parts must have the fields mentioned in Stomach or they will default.

-If you have the vore options activated, when you right click on a pawn while having one of your pawns selected, you have the option of in which digestive track you want to send them, while if you right click your colonist after, you can regurgitate.
+If you have the debug options activated, when you right click on a pawn while having one of your pawns selected, you have the option of in which digestive track you want to send them, while if you right click your colonist after, you can regurgitate.

+A defName field was added to let your jobs reference a specific tract.

 # Digestion Worker
 I made the following digestion worker so far.